Best practices for ensuring top-notch collaboration

 Here’s a common scenario: You’re the board maestro orchestrating collaborative masterpieces.
 You always want to be in the know on all the board’s activity so you add yourself to cards left and right.
 Hold on a minute, Mozart—there’s a better way.

 The trouble with adding your avatar to cards for which you are not directly responsible is that it could remove the clarity of others having the ability to see in a glance who is working on what.
-Instead, you may want to try just subscribing to cards to receive all of those same, juicy updates.
+Instead, you may want to try just watching relevant cards to receive all of those same, juicy updates.

-In fact, you can even subscribe to individual lists or an entire Trello board, which can be a real productivity enhancer for some workflows.
+In fact, you can even watch individual lists or an entire Trello board, which can be a real productivity enhancer for some workflows.

-- Managers of a team or a project who want to be notified when tasks are completed can subscribe to the “Done” list on the board.
+- Managers of a team or a project who want to be notified when tasks are completed can watch the “Done” list on the board.

-- Subscribe to an “Incoming” list if you are in sales and a hot new lead comes in that should be contacted, or if you are in support and there’s a new ticket.
+- Watch an “Incoming” list if you are in sales and a hot new lead comes in that should be contacted, or if you are in support and there’s a new ticket.
 Whatever your workflow, the possibilities are endless.

 Comments, Mentions, & More